3 Nurturing Your Future

 If you are affected by mental ill health, you should speak to a trained professional.

-3.3 Mental hygiene
+3.3 Mental Hygiene

 Stress can lead to many kinds of mental ill health or poor mental hygiene.
 Turing was put under lots of stress by his government bosses, people like Alastair Denniston and Stewart Menzies.
 (Tyldum 2014) When asked why he punished himself so much in training (see figure 3.1), Alan Turing’s reply is shown in figure 3.2.